MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 ### Step 1: Connect the cluster servers to the networks and storage

 For a failover cluster network, avoid having single points of failure.
-There are multiple ways of accomplishing this.
-You can connect your cluster nodes by multiple, distinct networks.
-Alternatively, you can connect your cluster nodes with one network that is constructed with teamed network adapters, redundant switches, redundant routers, or similar hardware that removes single points of failure (If you use a network for iSCSI, you must create this network in addition to the other networks).
+To encourage redundancy instead, you can connect your cluster nodes by multiple, distinct networks.
+You can also connect your cluster nodes with one network constructed with teamed network adapters, redundant switches, redundant routers, or similar hardware that removes single points of failure.
+If you use a network for iSCSI, you must create this network along with the other networks.

 For a two-node file server cluster, when you connect the servers to the cluster storage, you must expose at least two volumes (LUNs).
-You can expose additional volumes as needed for thorough testing of your configuration.
-Do not expose the clustered volumes to servers that are not in the cluster.
+You can expose more volumes as needed for thorough testing of your configuration.
+Don't expose the clustered volumes to servers that aren't in the cluster.

 To connect the cluster servers to the networks and storage:

-1. Review the details about networks in [Hardware requirements for a two-node failover cluster](#requirements-for-a-two-node-failover-cluster) and [Network infrastructure and domain account requirements](#network-infrastructure-and-domain-account-requirements) for a two-node failover cluster.
+1. Review the details about networks in the [Prerequisites](#prerequisites) and [Network infrastructure and domain account requirements](#network-infrastructure-and-domain-account-requirements).

-1. Connect and configure the networks that the servers in the cluster will use.
+1. Connect and configure the networks that you plan to have the servers in the cluster use.

 1. If your test configuration includes clients or a non-clustered domain controller, make sure these computers can connect to the clustered servers through at least one network.